A mother and her six children were killed in a house fire in Mississippi; the father escaped the fire - Mash Viral

-A tragic house fire in Mississippi cost the life of a 33-year-old mother and her six children aged 1 to 15 died in the fire, according to the authorities. , our sister station WAPT reported.
-The fire broke out on Saturday at 12.30 in Clinton, Mississippi, according to the Clinton Police Department.
-Clinton is located about 16 kilometers northwest of Jackson, Mississippi, it took about 45 minutes to get the fire under control.
+According to the authorities, a tragic house fire in Mississippi cost the lives of a mother and her six children.
+They are identified as the 33-year-old Brittany Presley and her children: Country Brookshire, 15; Layne Presley, 13; Lawson Presley, 13; Malcom Presley, 4; and Felicity Presley, 16 months.
+The father refused to leave the scene until he knew if his family had died, our sister station WAPT reported.
+He is currently being admitted to hospital for inhaling smoke.
+According to a GoFundMe page, Brittany Presley was a second-grade teacher and her husband, Jake Presley, runs a lawn maintenance company.
+The fire started on Saturday at 12.30 pm.
+It took around 45 hours. minutes to get the fire under control.
 The Clinton Fire Department had four engines, a ladder truck and managers respond to the fire.
-The cause of the fire is currently unknown.
-Watch the video above for more information about this story.
+The cause of the fire is currently unknown, but researchers suspect no cheating.
+The Clinton Fire Department and the state fire marshal investigate the fire.
+The Mississippi State Fire Marshal office has been called in to investigate the fire and if the family could not escape.
+Britten Presley’s employer, Canton Public School District, issued a statement in response to her death.
+“Giving her compassionate heart and mind will live on forever in the hearts of the countless lives she has touched,” the statement partially read.
+Clinton is located approximately 10 miles northwest of Jackson, Mississippi.
+A GoFundMe page was set up to raise money for medical and funeral expenses and raised more than $ 24,000 from early Sunday.

-A tragic house fire in Mississippi cost the lives of a 33-year-old mother and her six children aged 1 to 15 died in the fire, according to the authorities.
+According to the authorities, a tragic house fire in Mississippi has claimed the lives of a mother and her six children.

-The father managed to escape the fire and was admitted to hospital for smoke inhalation, our sister station WAPT reported.
+They are identified as the 33-year-old Brittany Presley and her children: Country Brookshire, 15; Layne Presley, 13; Lawson Presley, 13; Malcom Presley, 4; and Felicity Presley, 16 months.

-The fire broke out around 12:30 Saturday in Clinton, Mississippi, according to the Clinton Police Department.
+The father refused to leave the scene until he knew if his family had died, our sister station WAPT reported.
+He is currently being admitted to hospital for inhaling smoke.

 Clinton is located approximately 10 miles northwest of Jackson, Mississippi.